 What are the school breakfast and lunch programs trying to accomplish?

+In accordance with the USDA, we have reformulated some of the students favorite items so they are reduced fat, sugar and whole grain.
 The goal of the school breakfast & lunch program is to provide high quality, nutritious, cost-effective meals to all students in the North Mason School District.

 Why should my child buy breakfast or lunch at school rather than bring it from home?

 2. Wider variety of foods;